philipperemy/name-dataset/README.md

 ## License

-- For the V3, it's fetched from the massive Facebook Leak (533M accounts).
+- For the V3, it was generated from the massive Facebook Leak (533M accounts).
 - Lists of names are [not copyrightable](https://www.justia.com/intellectual-property/copyright/lists-directories-and-databases/), generally speaking, but if you want to be completely sure you should talk to a lawyer.

 ## Citation